-For test case generation, AUTOLINK performs a state space exploration based on the well-known bit-state algorithm [15].
+For test case generation, AUTOLINK performs a state space exploration based on the well-known bit-state algorithm [12].
 Therefore it also has to cope with the state space explosion problem.
-In [14], Grabowski et al. list several heuristics to deal with the complexity of state space exploration algorithms.
-Heuristics make assumptions about the system.
+In [11], Grabowski et al. list several heuristics to deal with the complexity of state space exploration algorithms.
+Heuristics make assumptions about the system which have to be satisfied.
 They avoid the analysis of system traces which do not comply to these assumptions.

-The SDT Validator and hence also Autolink allow to set several state space exploration options which can be related to heuristics.
-However, there are some options which definitely prevent Autolink from generating all sequences of test events which lead to a pass verdict.
+The SDT Validator - and hence Autolink - allows to set several state space exploration options which correspond to particular heuristics.
+However, there are some options which definitely prevent AUTOLINK from generating all sequences of test events which lead to a pass verdict.
 Therefore some options are fixed, while others may be changed.

-Some relevant options are listed below:
+Some relevant options/heuristics are listed below: